Maciej Konieczny: Partia Razem

 In May 2015, he became one of the founders of Partia Razem, a new political party, and was elected to the nine-member Board, together with Jakub Baran, Aleksandra Cacha, Alicja Czubek, Magdalena Malińska, Mateusz Mirys, Katarzyna Paprota, Adrian Zandberg, and Marcelina Zawisza.

 Konieczny was placed on the first place on Razem's Słupsk candidate list of the Sejm elections in October 2015.
-He did not get a deputy's seat, because Together he did not cross the electoral threshold.
+He did not get a deputy's seat, because the party did not meet the required national threshold of 5%.

-In the parliamentary election in 2019, he obtained a parliamentary seat from the list of the Democratic Left Alliance, receiving 22,262 votes in the Katowice constituency.
+In the 2019 parliamentary election Konieczny obtained a Sejm seat as an SLD candidate, receiving 22,262 votes in the Katowice constituency.
+He was then reelected in 2023.